-Area of Focus: Art, human rights, NGO management, Peace Building, Social entrepreneurship, South Sudan, Sudan, Youth development
+Area of Focus: Art, human rights, NGO management, Peace Building, Refugee orientation programs, Social entrepreneurship, South Sudan, Sudan, Women's empowerment programs, Youth development

 Location: Bridgeport, Connecticut, Fairfield